Kristin Szerszen, IBCLC, CLC

 Since 2020, I have welcomed my second child and entered the lactation profession as a CLC.
 Breastfeeding doesn't always come easily and I want to provide the tools and encouragement needed to help you overcome any breastfeeding obstacles you may face.
 I am currently being mentored by some lovely ladies with Milk Guide to earn my IBCLC.
 Booking with me means you have two minds and hearts working to give you the best support possible!

-Stephany Sawyer, CBS
+Stephany Sawyer, IBCLC, CBS

 I am currently a Certified Breastfeeding Specialist and am on my way to becoming an IBCLC here with the wonderful mentors at Milk Guide.
 My Story began a few years back in Colorado as I was pursuing my degree in Speech Therapy.
 I remember hearing one of my instructors mention how closely knit the field of Speech Therapy was to Lactation Consulting.
 I kept her words in my pocket for years until I gave birth to my son.